cbilson/ib-re-actor/README.md

 In order to remain within these limits we must throttle requests for large amounts of data.
-One way to do this is to break up the requests such that you are requesting less than 2000 bars every 15 seconds.
-This satisfies the second requirement above and insures that you will have a maximum of 40 requests in a 10 minute period, satisfying the last requirement.
+One way to do this is to break up the requests such that you are requesting less than 2000 bars every 10 seconds.
+This satisfies the second requirement above and insures that you will have a maximum of 60 requests in a 10 minute period, satisfying the last requirement.

 For example, let's say we want 1 second bars for an entire day for DOW minis.
 2000 seconds is about 33 minutes.
-YMZ2 trades almost all day, but let's say we want to start 2 hours before it get's liquid until the next time it stops trading:
+YMZ2 trades almost all day, but let's say we want to start when it get's liquid all the way until the next time it stops trading:

 ```clojure